 The awards were presented at the New Amsterdam Theatre following two days of performances April 18 and 19.

+Special guests and presented the awards at the New Amsterdam Theatre Similar to BC/EFA's "Gypsy of the Year" event, "Easter Bonnet" has cast members from various shows performing songs and frequently spoofing themselves and other shows before presenting their elaborate "Easter Bonnet" entry.
 The opening number, "Easter Bonnet in Drag," set the tone for this year’s event, singing about the joy of cross-dressing while dancing to snatches of aptly titled show tunes, including "I Enjoy Being a Girl," "Dreamgirls," "Pretty Women," and "California Girl."

 Perennial special guest Doris Eaton Travis, an original Ziegfeld Follies dancer, took a brief tap solo and earned a standing ovation by leading the high-heeled male chorus in a dance routine.
 Going along with the drag theme, the 101-year-old hoofer bantered about the old days with "Miss Mahogany" while wearing a top hat and tux.